 Add poppy seeds if using and grind your spices

-Mix the ground spices and the remaining marinade ingredients (ginger paste, garlic paste, chilli flakes, chilli powder, lemon juice, papaya paste and salt) together.
+Mix the ground spices and the remaining marinade ingredients (ginger paste, garlic paste, chilli flakes, yogurt, chilli powder, lemon juice, papaya paste and salt) together.
 Add crushed onions to this mix

 Thoroughly mix the above into the meat, best to do this by hand, wearing gloves if you have them.
 Marinate overnight for best results